malipramod/google-photos-migration-node_module/README.md

-# Google Photot Migration
+# Google Photos Migration

-Google Photos Migration Node Module
+Migrates Google Photos from one Google account to another.

 ## How to install